 Acrylic paint is hazardous if swallowed, which is why you’ll find a label that says “Non-toxic” while still giving you a Poison Control number.

-So, Why You’ll Use Acrylic Paints?
+So, Why We Use Acrylic Paints?

 Yes, there are many benefits to using acrylic paints, and your children will have a lot of fun with them as they become older.
 Just keep an eye out for toxicity labels and prepare yourself accordingly, and have fun!
 The following are some of the finest reasons to use acrylic paints:

 Acrylic paint dries quickly as compared to oil paints.
 You don’t have to wait a day or two before applying another layer.
-Acrylic paint can dry in four hours if you use a large canvas in a well-ventilated environment, compared to thirty-six hours for many oil paints.
+Acrylic paint can dry in four hours if you use a large canvas in a well-ventilated environment, compared to thirty-six hours for many oil paints. to know more about it you can check How Long Does Acrylic Paint Take To Dry?

 Getting a little creative with your color combinations?
 Oil paints are actually easier to mix together, but they just transform into an unusual color and pick up on each other’s traits.
 It takes longer for acrylics to mix together, which is actually a good thing.
 You can combine different color blends at your own leisure, and the more you combine, the darker and more infused the paint becomes.